prokopyev/htspy/README.md

 # htspy - Helpful Twitter Scraper for Python
 Wrapper for tweepy which makes it easier to capture all tweets matching a group of hashtags or terms for a specified date range into a local MongoDB instance.
 Only a date range and search terms are required.
 The remainder of the save and iteration logic is handled by the wrapper.

+## Capeabilities
+1. Scrape the Twitter Search API for specific hashtags or terms
+2. Scrape a specific user timeline (new)
+3. Get the last N tweets for last M unique users who appear in a MongoDB collection of tweets (new)

 ## Instructions
 1. Create a local MongoDB instance and update constants.py with the appropriate DB & collection names
 2. Install pymongo and tweepy using PIP